 |Maximum allowed units of course attempts (excluding PD courses and co-op work term reports)||25 units|

 |Minimum number of full-time terms||8 full-time terms|

-Starting in fall 2021, the 2021-2022 calendar will see the introduction of two new CFM-specific courses.
+New CFM-specific courses are live in the new 2021-2022 calendar, effective February 1, 2021.
 Students enrolled in the CFM program who are following this calendar will have access to these classes to count towards their degree requirements.
 Students who are following a different calendar may count these courses as general electives or speak with the Program Manager about counting CFM 301 as an equivalent arts elective.

 |Course code||Course description|

 |CFM 101 - Introduction to Financial Markets and Data Analytics||